Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

-Building on the aforementioned insights, an intriguing question arises: can we leverage the flexibility of our system-such as varied on-site potentials and diverse initial states-to recover QME in the intermediate-coupling regime?
+\textit{Reemergence of QME}---Building on the aforementioned insights, an intriguing question arises: can we leverage the flexibility of our system---such as varied on-site potentials and diverse initial states---to recover QME?
 Previous theoretical studies have shown that the suppression of thermalization and the breakdown of ergodicity lead to the emergence of QME for arbitrary tilted product states~\cite{QME_MBL}.

-Inspired by these findings, we introduce the position-dependent on-site potential \(h_j/2\pi = W(7.5-j)\) for qubit \(Q_j\) with \(j = 1, 2, \ldots, 14\), to break the ergodicity of system.
-To quantify the suppression of ergodicity, we compute the average level-spacing ratio \(\langle r \rangle\), defined as~\cite{2013_PRL_Level_Ratio}

-with \(\delta_n = E_{n} - E_{n-1} > 0 \) being the difference between the \(n\)th and \((n-1)\)-th eigenenergy of the Hamiltonian Eq.~\eqref{hamiltonian}.
-The ergodic phase is characterized by Wigner-Dyson level-spacing statistics (\(\langle r \rangle \approx\) 0.531), while the localized phase exhibits Poisson statistics (\(\langle r \rangle \approx\) 0.386)~\cite{2019_PNAS_mbl,2020_PRB_mbl}.
-In our system, as \(W\) increases, \(\langle r \rangle \) approaches 0.386 (see the inset of Fig.~\ref{fig3}\textbf{b}), signifying suppressed ergodicity and emergent localization-like features within experimentally accessible finite-size regimes.

-The EA dynamics for \(W = 6 \, \text{MHz}\) in Fig.~\ref{fig3}\textbf{b}, revealing key distinctions from the on-resonance case (\(W = 0 \, \text{MHz}\)): symmetry restoration slows with increasing \(W\).
+Inspired by these findings, we introduce the position-dependent on-site potential \(h_j/2\pi = W(7.5-j)\) for \(Q_j\) to break the ergodicity of our system.
+To quantify the suppression of ergodicity, we compute the average level-spacing ratio \(\langle r \rangle\)~\cite{supp_cite,2013_PRL_Level_Ratio}.
+The ergodic phase is characterized by Wigner-Dyson statistics (\(\langle r \rangle \approx\) 0.531), while the localized phase exhibits Poisson statistics (\(\langle r \rangle \approx\) 0.386)~\cite{2019_PNAS_mbl,2020_PRB_mbl}.
+In our system, as \(W\) increases, \(\langle r \rangle \) approaches 0.386 (see the inset of Fig.~\ref{fig2}(c)), signifying suppressed ergodicity and emergent localization-like features within experimentally accessible finite-size regimes.
+The EA dynamics for \(W = 6 \, \text{MHz}\) in Fig.~\ref{fig2}(c) reveal overall slower symmetry restoration than the on-resonance case.
 Meanwhile, the suppression of symmetry restoration exhibits tilt-angle dependence, with larger angles $\theta$ showing weaker suppression, thereby regenerating a dynamical crossover that recovers QME.
 Long-time EA simulations within the accessible \(W\) range corroborate this mechanism~\cite{supp_cite}: as \(W\) increases, the late-time EA of \( \ket{\theta = \pi/4}_N \) rises while \( \ket{\theta = \pi/2}_N \) remains nearly constant.
 This phenomenon results in $\Delta S_A(\pi/4,t\to \infty)>\Delta S_A(\pi/2,t\to \infty)$, guaranteeing crossover emergence in our experimental regimes.

-An alternative strategy to recover the QME is to quench from tilted ferromagnetic states in the intermediate-coupling regime (\( r \approx 1 \)).
-In this case, the early-time dynamics can be mapped onto the LMG model.
-This mapping is facilitated by introducing the collective spin operators \( \boldsymbol{S} = \sum_i \boldsymbol{\sigma}^i / 2 \), leading to the Hamiltonian: